Monsifelgouarti/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2- Script 2-groups that prints all the groups the current user is part of.
 3- Script 3-new_owner that changes the owner of the file hello to the user betty.
 4- Script 4-empty that creates an empty file called hello.
+5- Script 5-execute that adds execute permission to the owner of the file hello.